Tivoli Circle

+Tivoli Circle is a central traffic circle in New Orleans, Louisiana, which featured a monument to Confederate General Robert E. Lee between 1884 and 2017.
+During this time, the circle was formerly known as "Lee Circle" until its name reverted to "Tivoli Circle" in 2022.
+The inner grass circle around the monument was also renamed as "Harmony Circle" as well.

+Etymology and history

-Lee Circle is a central traffic circle in New Orleans, Louisiana, which featured a monument to Confederate General Robert E. Lee between 1884 and 2017.
-The monument was a bronze statue by Alexander Doyle, a prominent American sculptor known for statues of Civil War figures.
-Lee Circle is located at the intersection of St. Charles and Howard Avenues.
-Prior to the erection of the monument, the location was known as Tivoli Circle or Place du Tivoli.
+On July 31, 1877, "Lee Place" for the circle was authorized by Ordinance A.S.
+4064 Although the traffic circle was commonly referred to as "Lee Circle", the ordinance made it clear that the enclosure containing the statue is to be known as "Lee Place", while the traffic circle itself continues to be known as "Tivoli Circle".
+This ordinance contained no reference to the name "Lee Circle".
+The monument dedicated to Robert E. Lee was a bronze statue by Alexander Doyle, a prominent American sculptor known for statues dedicated to American Civil War figures.
+The Circle is located at the intersection of St. Charles and Howard Avenues.
+Prior to the erection of the monument, the location was known as Tivoli Circle or Place du Tivoli, the park’s name derives from the legendary beauty of the centuries-old gardens from Tivoli in Lazio, Italy and is usually associated with public garden parks in Europe.
 Tivoli Circle was an important, central point in the city, as it linked upriver areas with downriver areas.
 It was a common local meeting point and the site remains a popular place to gather for Mardi Gras parades.